 SELECT * FROM cypher('<graph_name>', $$

-MATCH <patterns>
+MATCH <pattern>

 RETURN <variables>

-• Find all nodes that have the Person label.
+Find all nodes with the Person label:

 SELECT * FROM cypher('relation', $$